Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Introduction

-Unfortunately, we see that $\sigma_{\alpha,2}(n) = \sigma_{\alpha}(n) - n^{\alpha}$ for all $n \geq 1$, so we are stuck with a result that falls out to identity in this initial trial case.
-However, we continue by expanding these partial sums using the next higher-order derivative identity involving the \emph{Stirling number} triangles for any fixed integers $s \geq 1$:
+It is clear that $\sigma_{\alpha,2}(n) = \sigma_{\alpha}(n) - n^{\alpha}$ for all $n \geq 1$.
+In this case, we have so far not recovered any new information about the generalized sum-of-divisors functions $\sigma_{\alpha}(n)$.
+We can still continue reasoning in this way by expanding the Lambert series generating function partial sums using the next higher-order derivative identity involving the Stirling number triangles for any fixed integers $s \geq 1$ in the following two forms:

-Since we have the generating function coefficient identity for the Lambert series in \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp}, our intuition suggests that summing over the previous expansions of \eqref{eqn_SNumDblSum_iPowm_sthDerivFormula} in \eqref{eqn_key_LSeries_exp_ident} with respect to $j$ will lead to meaningful, non-trivial identities relating the ordinary sums of divisors functions, $\sigma_{\alpha}(n)$, to the divisor sum functions with bounded divisors defined by \eqref{eqn_modified_divisorFns_with_bdd_divs}.
-Our intuition is in fact correct here, and moreover, we are able to perform derivative-based and finite-sum-based arithmetic operations with the Lambert series expansions in \eqref{eqn_key_LSeries_exp_ident} to prove new finite sum identities and recurrence relations between these special arithmetic function variants.
-We shall be quick in introducing several multiple sum definitions and the primary statements of our new results in the next section.
+Applying the identity in the previous pair of equations from \eqref{eqn_SNumDblSum_iPowm_sthDerivFormula} inductively, we can expand the expressions for $\sigma_{\alpha}(n)$ clearly by multiple summations.